Meet the third-string 'baller' QB who kept Clemson's season alive

 "I'm telling y'all, this kid can play!"
 Swinney continued.
 "I'm not surprised.
 We recruited him -- he was one of the top 15 quarterbacks in the country!
 Won a state championship.
 He's got a lot of swag.
 A lot of moxie.
 He can sling it!"

-For months, Swinney told anyone who would listen he truly believed he had three quarterbacks on his roster who could win an ACC title: Kelly Bryant, who had already won a league crown last season; true freshman Trevor Lawrence; and Brice, a redshirt freshman from Grayson, Georgia.
+For months, Swinney told anyone who would listen that he truly believed he had three quarterbacks on his roster who could win an ACC title: Kelly Bryant, who had already won a league crown last season; true freshman Trevor Lawrence; and Brice, a redshirt freshman from Grayson, Georgia.

 With Bryant gone and Lawrence injured early against Syracuse, Brice showed he could win an ACC game.
 Lawrence goes into this week in the school's concussion protocol, so Clemson might need Brice to prove Swinney right once again, at Wake Forest on Saturday.

 Not many thought it would come to this when Brice signed with Clemson in 2017, as a four-star prospect with a 37-4 high school record.
-He was largely overlooked in that class, the less heralded Clemson quarterback recruit behind ESPN 300 prospect Hunter Johnson.
+He was largely overlooked in that class, the less-heralded Clemson quarterback recruit behind ESPN 300 prospect Hunter Johnson.
 Throughout 2017, though, Brice showed his coaches why they signed him.

 He ran the scout team and so thoroughly impressed defensive coordinator Brent Venables, he repeatedly told Swinney, "This kid is a baller."